How writers can deal with perfectionism (video)

 • Does your mind wander to other projects?

-• Do you find yourself jumping up to react to interruptions?
+• Do you jump up to react to interruptions?

-All of these tasks are impulsive.
+These tasks are impulsive.
 So instead of labeling yourself a “perfectionist,” consider whether you’re impulsive.
-If you can deal with that feeling, I suspect that your apparent perfectionism will likely disappear.
+If you can deal with that feeling, I suspect that your apparent perfectionism will probably disappear.

 Here are 7 tips for dealing with impulsivity:

 1. Get yourself organized.
-Before you begin writing, organize your office, cubicle, or desk.
-(That said, don’t allow this organizational project become an excuse to procrastinate.
+Before you write, organize your office, cubicle, or desk.
+(That said, don’t allow this organizational project to become an excuse to procrastinate.
 Just clear a surface for yourself — sweep material into a box if necessary — and sort it later.

 2. Set priorities.
 If everything is important, nothing is.
 Experiment with various types of “to do” software until you find one that works for you.
 (I like the digital Wunderlist, which is free and easy to use.
 Trello is another no-charge piece of software for organizing.)
 Links are below.

 3. Change your email settings to “pick up manually.”
-Don’t ever allow email to control your day.
+Never allow email to control your day.

 4. Give yourself a word-count or time-related goal for writing.